Zarr

 Consolidated Metadata

-Read more on consolidating metadata.
+Read more on consolidated metadata.

 Zarr Data Storage